LW83/sorting_hat/README.md

      - [Am I Responsive](https://ui.dev/amiresponsive): To create the multi-device screenshot for inclusion in my Readme file.
      - [W3C HTML Validator](https://validator.w3.org/)
      - Code Institute & Love Sandwiches Demonstration: For guidance and inspiration for this site.
+     - [Colorama](https://pypi.org/project/colorama/) - module imported to allow coloring of text for logos.

      Specific Online Resources utilised as references:
       -